Coconutat/android_kernel_xiaomi_sdm845_lineageos_Exp/README.md

 ## Warning 2:
 **Starting from June 2024, KernelSU has abandoned support for old devices.
 The final version of KernelSU code that supports old devices is v0.9.5 (11872).**
 ***
+### Little Tips:
+**If you install KSU Manager and it shows that it is not supported, please download v0.9.5 Manager and then v1.0.0 Manager.
+First install the v0.9.5 manager, then open it once, and then update it to the v1.0.0 manager.**